bbulpett/LR5/ch09/README.md

 ####"Adding to the Controllers"

 The next step is to supplement the existing RESTful interfaces in the controllers by adding methods that will add to their functionality.

+*app/controllers/courses_controller.rb* needs just one extra method, **roll**, which when provided the appropriate view (*app/views/courses/roll.html.erb*) will list the students enrolled in the course.
+Add the method to the *courses_controller*:

+		def roll
+			@course = Course.find(params[:id])
+		end

 In *app/controllers/students_controller.rb*, add a method to determine which courses belong to the current student.
 Just after the `destroy` method, add the following code:

 		def courses
 			@student = Student.find(params[:id])